Buzaabah/Buzaabah.github.io/blogpost/my_blogpost.md

 ### Conclusion and Future directions

-We introduce three groundbreaking Lugha-Llama models, leveraging continued pre-training to adavnce research in low-resource African languages.
+We introduce three groundbreaking Lugha-Llama models, leveraging continued pre-training to advance research in low-resource African languages.
 Our models achieve state-of-the-art results across challenging IrokoBench tasks and the cross-lingual AfriQA dataset.
 Our findings reveals that integrating African language pre-training data with carefully curated, high-quality English documents from FineWeb-Edu and OpenWeb-Math substancially improves downstream task performance.

 This work represents a significant contribution in realizing the vision of greater representation for African languages in NLP, LLMs and broader AI research.